 Using Swift Package Manager is great, and simple dependencies can easily be converted by ourselves.

 In my opinion, you should try to use SPM if possible because it’s the native and kind of official way to go.

 If you need other dependencies that can’t be converted, you should rely on Carthage.
-But I’m really looking forward to only need a single dependency manager in the future.
+But I’m really looking forward to only needing a single dependency manager in the future.